 How Hypnotherapy Could Be the Answer to Managing Chronic Pain

-Many sufferers are reliant on a regular prescription of drugs to manage their symptoms with some relying on regular exercise to alleviate the long term complications and aid recovery.
-Sadly, for many, these options aren’t always effective and relying on long-term painkillers could lead to a whole host of other issues.
-So what next for those who have exhausted their options and what lies ahead?
+Many sufferers are reliant on a regular prescription of drugs to manage their symptoms, but for many these options aren’t always effective, and relying on long-term painkillers could lead to a whole host of other issues.
+So what next for those who have exhausted their options, and what lies ahead?

 Living with long-term chronic pain not only poses a burden physically, but can be incredibly detrimental to one’s mental health.
 The constant pain can not only prevent sufferers from partaking in regular social activity but it can leave them bed-ridden and unable to work.
 Financially, it can be devastating as people can feel their old lives slowly slipping away without any means of control.
 Unexplained pain can be even more frustrating as the futile search for answers can make recovery even more difficult.